In Your 30s? This is How You Should Be Investing Your Money

 While both options are great investing strategies for people in their 30s, a traditional IRA might be best suited for shorter-term investing, while a Roth IRA might be better for the longer term.

-Read more about How to Start Saving for Retirement.
+How to Start Saving for Retirement.
+You can also check out our

 Stocks represent ownership of companies, and their value can fluctuate drastically with the market over time.
 Bonds, on the other hand, stay relatively steady, but typically yield less return.
 Make it a goal to have a variety of assets so you can offset losses in the long run.